 Pattern - Is there a pattern on the suit?
 This one is tricky.
 Generally, if there is a pattern, you are in good shape.
 The more bold the fabric, the easier you can dress it down with flat colored pants.
 However, there is a big caveat here, as pinstripes are actually quite formal.
 This is mostly due to the history of the pattern and its relation to the very formal dress of businessmen or bankers.
 As a general rule, avoid wearing a pinstripe suit jacket independent of its matching trouser.
 Plaids are much safer in this regard and are commonly used on blazers.
 Taken to the other extreme, a bold plaid worn as a full suit can be too much, but as a blazer it will always work.

 Okay, now it is time to give some real life examples.
 Below each example we list the primary reasons why each suit jacket does NOT work as a sport coat or blazer.

 What not to do:

-Remember, it’s better to be overdressed than it is to wear ill-conceived casual.
-So if you feel discouraged, don’t be.
-Go with the suit, but follow our tips for dressing down a suit in other blog posts, and be the best looking guy in the room.
-If you still aren't confident on whether you can wear your suit jacket as a blazer, then check out our current line of suits and read about how we suggest each of them should be worn.
+Finally, it’s better to be overdressed than it is to wear ill-conceived casual.
+If you get discouraged, be bold; go with the suit, but follow our tips for dressing down a suit in other blog posts, and be the best looking guy in the room.
+But keep that grail sport coat or blazer at the top of your shopping list.
+It will make your life so much easier.

 Comments will be approved before showing up.